lucasfcosta/blog/_reveries/2019-08-11-how-i-got-into-programming.md

 > *If you have played Ragnarok Online before, you might want to listen to [this song](https://www.youtube.com/watch?v=SvJ6rlvDLm4) while reading.*

-The more professional the internet gets, the less fun it becomes.

-Take Fortnite, for example.
-Unless you work at Epic Games, there's not much you can do to enhance your experience as a player.
-There's no place for invention.
-There's no place for accidental programming.

 I got into programming at the age of 14.
 My friends and I used to play an online MMORPG called [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online), which was extremely popular in Brazil at that time.
 While they were more interested in killing monsters and levelling up, I was more interested in programming my bot farm and managing our multi-billion Zeny operation.
 "Automate repetitive tasks", isn't this what they say in our industry?

 <div class="video video-post">